Uatschitchun/Latrine-live/README.md

 * Disable Auto-Pan: Panning the map is active, as long as the popup is shown.
 When closing the popup, the user is able to en-/disable panning by checkbox
 * Delete files: It's possible to delete files on server by URL
 * Housekeeping: If not stored on /tmp device, the created files 'key'.latlaon & 'key'.geojson are kept as long as housekeeping time is set in latrine.php
+* Messages: It's possible to provide a variable 'message' within locus and send free text with your position and moving data

 Functions